-Any changes we make to our privacy notice in the future will be posted on this page and, where appropriate, notified to you by e-mail.
-Please check back frequently to see any updates or changes to our privacy notice.
+Any changes we make to our privacy notice in the future will be posted on our website and, where appropriate, notified to you by e-mail or other suitable method.

 Questions, comments and requests regarding this privacy notice are welcomed and should be addressed to email@example.com